 Compared to many other U.S. destinations, Sedona is fairly compact but it does have distinct neighborhoods to choose from—especially when booking a vacation rental.
 Here are the main areas to consider when booking an Airbnb:

-- West Sedona is a residential neighborhood with plenty of affordable rental options.
-You might have to drive a little more here, but hikers will like that lots of Airbnbs are within walking distance to trailheads.
+• West Sedona is a residential neighborhood with plenty of affordable rental options.
+You might have to drive a little more here, but hikers will love how many of the Airbnbs are within walking distance of major trailheads.
 This is also where most grocery stores are located in town, if you plan on using your Airbnb’s kitchen.

 Courtesy of Airbnb